insane-catt/DiscordLaunchMC/README.md

 Please DM me

 ## Version history
 - v1.1: Enabled to use English from the config.py.
-Also, implemented /setmaxplayers command.
+Also, implemented /setmaxplayers and /setdirectly command.
 - v1.0.7-en: Updated README and revised comments
 - v1.0.6-en: Moved simple settings to config.py
 - v1.0.5-en: Updated README and separated the English version